JKHYuen/JKHYuen.github.io/projects/1-physarum.md

   morph video
 </video>

-The morph feature allows users to linearly interpolate between two snapshotted simulation states.
-This effectively make slime molds look like they are mutating into each other in real time.
+The morph feature allows users to linearly interpolate between two simulation states.
+This effectively make slime molds look like they are mutating and evolving into each other in real time.

 <header id="share" class="page-header"><h2><span class="number">3.4</span> Share</h2></header>
-Simulation sessions in can be snapshotted at anytime with an export feature.
-Every parameter in the simulation can be encoded into a easily sharable string.
+Simulation sessions can be serialized at anytime with an export feature.
+Every parameter in the simulation can be encoded into an easily sharable string.
 These strings can be imported into *PHYSARUM: Slime Mold Simulator* running on another computer to obtain an identical simulation (initial conditions only, individual particle positions are not encoded).
 A custom encoder was implemented to ensure that these sharable codes are both backward compatible with previous versions of the game and culture-insensitive.

 <div class="box" markdown="1">
 *Development Anecdote:*\\